thriveweb/sailing-paradise/content/boatTours/2018-09-04-cruise-example-2.md

   Stradbroke Island, Wavebreak Island and the Gold Coast Seaway.

-  This is an laid-back cruise experience on a spacious sailing catamaran that you are sure to love.
+  This is a laid-back cruise experience on a spacious sailing catamaran that you are sure to love.
 With no more than 30 guests on board we curate a social atmosphere and we can't wait to welcome you on board our beautiful boat!

   Cruise includes light lunch and one complimentary bubbly, beer or soft drink.